microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgInformationProtectionThreatAssessmentRequest.md

   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+This property is read-only.
-    - `[Id <String>]`: Unique identifier for the identity.
+    - `[Id <String>]`: The identifier of the identity.
+This property is read-only.
   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

 RESULTS <IMicrosoftGraphThreatAssessmentResult[]>: A collection of threat assessment results.
 Read-only.
 By default, a GET /threatAssessmentRequests/{id} does not return this property unless you apply $expand on it.
   - `[Id <String>]`: Read-only.
   - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[Message <String>]`: The result message for each threat assessment.
   - `[ResultType <String>]`: threatAssessmentResultType